drewhendrickson/gae-experiment-base/README.md

 ### How is the experiment structured:

 The structure of the code:
-- When a user goes to index.html a few things happen
+1. When a user goes to index.html a few things happen
   - a number of html divs and buttons are added to the screen
   - some support js files (jquery especially) are loaded
   - the js file js/init_exp.js is loaded
-- js/init_exp.js loads all other js files needed
+2. js/init_exp.js loads all other js files needed
   - when they are finished loading, it calls the function start (which is in js/exp_logic.js)
-- start sets up many things for the experiment:
+3. the function start sets up many things for the experiment:
     - it builds the canvas the experiment draws stimuli on,
     - it builds the slider,
     - it generates a random subjectID for this user
     - it determines which random condition this subject is in
-- when done initializing everything, start calls showIntro (which is in js/support_fcns.js
+4. when done initializing everything, start calls showIntro (which is in js/support_fcns.js
-- showIntro displays the experiment introduction (html/intro.html) and calls the function showDemographics when the user clicks next.
+5. showIntro displays the experiment introduction (html/intro.html) and calls the function showDemographics when the user clicks next.
-- showDemographics displays a form on the screen (html/demographics.html) and calls the function validateDemographics when the user clicks next
+6. showDemographics displays a form on the screen (html/demographics.html) and calls the function validateDemographics when the user clicks next
-- validateDemographics checks that the user wrote reasonable things for their demographics information.
+7. validateDemographics checks that the user wrote reasonable things for their demographics information.
 If they did it calls showInstructions, if they did not give reasonable info, it alerts the user and calls showDemographics again.
-- showInstructions displays the experiment instructions (one of 2 files) and calls the function showInstructionChecks when the user clicks next
+8. showInstructions displays the experiment instructions (one of 2 files) and calls the function showInstructionChecks when the user clicks next
-- showInstructionChecks displays a form on the screen (html/instruction-checks.html) and calls the function validateInstructionChecks when the user clicks next.
+9. showInstructionChecks displays a form on the screen (html/instruction-checks.html) and calls the function validateInstructionChecks when the user clicks next.
-- validateInstructionChecks checks if the user answered all questions correctly, if they did it calls the function trainTrial (js/exp_logic.js), if they did not it calls showInstructions again
+10. validateInstructionChecks checks if the user answered all questions correctly, if they did it calls the function trainTrial (js/exp_logic.js), if they did not it calls showInstructions again
-- trainTrial does multiple things:
+11. trainTrial does multiple things:
     - it determines which line to draw (based on the current trial, block number, and trainTrialStimuli)
     - calls the function drawLine to draw that line
         - the function drawLine draws a line on the canvas